Experience Kobe from its tradition, modernity, multiculturalism, and nature (Day 1)

 Kin no Yu, or literally translated as golden bath.

 I highly recommend hot springs for an authentic Japanese experience.
-But since I haven’t had breakfast, I decided to visit a bakery just around the corner from Kin no Yu.

-After breakfast, I took a walk around the town.
+I took a walk around the town.

 It takes about an hour to leisurely cover the main streets of Arima Onsen.